Itreau96/cs430_3_ib233/README.md

 The contents of the project repository are as follows:
 - Source code written in C programming language
 - A Makefile used to build the project
-- A sample program build
-- Sample input/output files to be used with the sample build
+- Sample input/output files to be used with the sample build (input: test.csv, output: out.ppm)

 ## Usage ##

 Steps to use:

-1.
-2.
-3.
-4.
+1. Navigate to the directory containing the source code.
+2. Type "make" into a command line interface.
+3. Type ./raycast <height> <width> <in.csv> <out.ppm> into your command line with appropriate input variables to ouput a raycast image.

 ## Known Issues ##